Aidos

-"As we become more accomplished in something, we tend to take pride in our advances and see our growing mastery, particularly when accompanied by the pleasure or approval of others, as a spur to further improvements.
-A pianist likes to show off her skill in playing a Beethoven sonata; an apprentice cabinetmaker feels quiet satisfaction in the work of his hands; a dancer delights in knowing the pleasure her movements bring to another.
-But humility is, by definition, a virtue that systematically denies us these satisfactions.
-It is the virtue in which we should never take pride, whether that pride is generated entirely by ourselves or fed by the approval of others."

-The problem of humility is in the self-satisfaction of providing ourselves with credit for any improvement or accomplishment with which we gain, may have provided to others too, when pursuing the virtue of humility we are likely to recognize improvements, that is the result of becoming more humble.
-Humility is resistant to self-evaluation and self-appreciation, undertaking either is like undoing whole effort.

 Mythology

 She was the last goddess to leave the earth after the Golden Age.
 She was a close companion of the goddess of vengeance Nemesis.
 One source calls her daughter of Prometheus.
 Mythologically, she is often considered to be more of a personification than a physical deity.

 There are references to her in various early Greek plays, such as Prometheus Bound by Aeschylus, Iphigenia at Aulis by Euripides, and Oedipus Rex by Sophocles.

 There were altars to Aidos in Athens and in Sparta.
+Icarius, a Spartan king, tried to persuade his daughter Penelope to stay in Sparta after her marriage to Odysseus.
+When Odysseus made Penelope choose between her father and her husband, she modestly covered her face with a veil, signaling her decision to leave with Odysseus.
+Understanding her choice, Icarius let them go and commemorated the moment by erecting a statue of Aidos at the spot.

-Some sources mention Aeschyne (Ancient Greek: Αἰσχύνη) as a personification of shame and reverence; this figure appears to be equivalent to Aidos.
+Some sources mention Aeschyne (Ancient Greek: Αἰσχύνη) as a personification of shame and reverence.